sippey/Sandbox-for-TypePad/README.md

 This template set is a translation of the popular Wordpress Sandbox theme for TypePad Advanced Template users.
 Sandbox, originally developed by Andy Skelton and Scott Wallick, is designed to be skinned with CSS.
 As noted on the home page of Sandbox (http://www.plaintxt.org/themes/sandbox/), "the core feature of the Sandbox is its markup.
 The class-generating functions included with the Sandbox create an extensible and semantic XHTML structure."

+I made this a couple of years ago, and haven't updated it since.
+Thought it would be worthwhile to make it available more broadly.

 # Using this template set with TypePad

 I recommend that you have some familiarity with TypePad Advanced Templates before installing the Sandbox template set for TypePad.